As an ancient practice, accounting is bound to experience changes in the technology it uses.

 But the main point of having an ERP is to have a singular, integrated system that requires users to input data only once.
 This means data changes in one department will reflect in other departments as well.

 ERPs are a great resource for automating connectivity, and our accountant says Oracle is an excellent example.
-According to Oracle’s documentation, the accounting tools you’ll find in this ERP include:
+According to Oracle’s documentation, the technological accounting tools you’ll find in this ERP include:

 - Journal entry import and creation